M.S.S./M.P.H. Dual Degree Program

 - Year Two: Complete all coursework for the M.P.H.
 (September to June)

-- Year Three: Complete the M.S.S. curriculum while preparing and finishing their M.P.H.
+- Year Three: Complete the M.S.S. curriculum while preparing and finishing M.P.H.
 Capstone Project.

 NOTE: M.S.S.
 Students take a leave of absence from GSSWSR M.S.S. after their first year to complete their M.P.H. coursework at Jefferson in their second year.